Frequently Asked Questions

 What can I talk about with a chaplain?

 Anything that’s on your mind.
-Common topics include grief, stress, trauma, burnout, family or relationship struggles, caregiving responsibilities, conflicts, venting, anxiety, or simply needing someone to listen.
+Common topics include mental health, anxiety, or emotional health.
+Grief, stress, trauma, addictions or burnout.
+Relational struggles, marriage, or divorce.
+Family caregiving responsibilities or you just may need to vent, or simply need someone to listen.

 Where do I find the chaplain?

-You’ll see your chaplain during regular workplace visits—in break rooms, offices, or on the floor.
+You’ll see your chaplain during regular workplace visits.
 You can also meet off-site for coffee, or connect by phone, text, email, or Zoom.

 How do I address the chaplain?

 Just use their name.
 “Chaplain” describes their role, but you don’t need to be formal.
 A simple “Hi [First Name]” is always welcome.
-We are approachable, familiar faces—not titles or uniforms.
+We are approachable, familiar, friendly faces—not titles or uniforms.

 Can my family use this service, too?